 Issue 2-6: feature capability of L3 measurement delay reduction by optimizing CSSF

-Option 1 (Apple): RAN4 to introduce a new individual capability for CSSF reduction in R19.
+Option 1 (Apple, Nokia): RAN4 to introduce a new individual capability for CSSF reduction in R19.

+Option 1a(Nokia):The reduced CSSF shall be applied to the UE supporting the capability and starting from R19

 Option 2 (CATT, Apple): delay the capability discussion to the end of the core part.